Skip to Content

 Interface: MediaItem

-Represents a media asset within the player.
+Represents the input description of a media asset for the player.

+A minimal playable MediaItem requires only a source — every other field is optional.
 Additional fields can be supplied to support analytics, monetization, UI enhancements, and other use cases.
 In general, the richer the metadata, the more likely the MediaItem can satisfy all integration requirements.

 Properties